soschlegel/abap_hska/README.md

 ```

+## Possible Tables for try out

+/DMO/I_Airport

 ### Get new Index

 Working with MAX is depending on the approach of implementation not possible.

 Other Possibilities are:
 * Sort your list descending, read first line and add 1
 * Save your MAX_INDEX in a class attribute
 * If you use an internal Table: It's also possible to handle an internal Table like a DB-table [LINK](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/de-DE/abapselect_itab.htm)

 # Known Errors

 * No SMS during Trial-Account Registration
   - Try with Page Reload
   - Add the leading 0